Which lifestyle program should you join?

 MyFitnessPal is within the Under Armour Connected Fitness™ portfolio and connects to Under Armour Map My Run for Exercise tracking.

-Another option to get support with your diet would be to see a registered dietitian.
-Weekly face-to-face sessions with a registered dietitian can be very expensive ($70-$100).
-We have added a column representing this to compare costs (Weekly RD – WRD).
+Weekly face-to-face sessions with a registered dietitian or nutritionist can be expensive ($40-$100/hour).
+We have added a column representing this to compare costs (Weekly Nutritionist – WN).

 Monthly digital subscriptions:

 |The same personal coach throughout the program||✓||✗||✓||✓|